The QCD Adler function and the muon $g-2$ anomaly from renormalons: Saturating the experimental discrepancy of the muon anomalous magnetic moment of the muon

-Following Ref.~\cite{Keshavarzi:2020bfy}, we assume the $g-2$ discrepancy can be solely explained by modifying the SM vacuum polarization function contribution.
-It has been argued in Ref.~\cite{Keshavarzi:2020bfy} that the data for the hadronic cross-section $\sigma(e^+e^-\rightarrow hadrons)$ may have some missed contributions for $Q\lesssim 0.7$ GeV.
-These missed contributions open the possibility of explaining the $g-2$ discrepancy by deviations of the $e^+ e^-$ cross-section measurement for $Q<0.7$ GeV.
-In the same Ref.~\cite{Keshavarzi:2020bfy}, the authors provide two ad hoc models to change the data and saturate the gap.
-Hence, we require the Adler function to match the experimental data for energies $Q\geq 0.7$ GeV.
-Notice that the deviation of $C$ with respect the one in Tab.~\ref{tabrersurgencefit} (central column) is about $30\%$ for $c_1$ and $C$ and around $1\%$ for $K$.
-The plot for the Adler function, corresponding to the values for $C,c_1$ and $K$ in Tab.~\ref{tabrersurgencefit} (central column) is shown in Fig.~\ref{TabAdleramu} and represented with the dashed red line.
+The modification of the value of the constants $K$, $c_1$ and $C$, shown in Tab.~\ref{amufit}, saturates the gap between the average value of $a_\mu^{(\text {h.v.p.} )}\simeq6.9\times 10^{-8}$~\cite{Miller:2007kk,Miller:2012opa} and the value $a_\mu^{(\text {h.v.p.} )}\simeq7.15\times 10^{-8}$ consistent with the Muon $g-2$ Collaboration~\cite{PhysRevLett.126.141801} experimental result.
+The deviations with respect the values in Tab.~\ref{tabrersurgencefit} (third column) are about few percent for $K$ and $\sim100\%$ for $C$ and $c_1$.
+Notice that the deviations are outside the range estimated in the previous section varying the starting perturbative information.
+This is expected since, by construction, we are now describing a modified Adler function, such that it is in agreement with $a_\mu$ measurement and no longer the current "experimental" one in Fig.~\ref{Adler}.
+The plot for the Adler function, corresponding to the values for $C,c_1$ and $K$ in Tab.~\ref{amufit}, is shown in Fig.~\ref{TabAdleramu} represented with the dashed red line.

-The deviation concerning the average value $a_{\mu}\simeq6.9\times 10^{-8}$ of Refs.~\cite{Miller:2007kk,Miller:2012opa} is due to non-perturbative (non-analytic) contributions in the strong coupling constant $\alpha_s$, which were calculated using the resurgence framework of Refs~\cite{Bersini:2019axn,Maiezza:2019dht}.
+In our picture the deviation concerning the average value $a_{\mu}\simeq6.9\times 10^{-8}$ of Refs.~\cite{Miller:2007kk,Miller:2012opa} is due to non-perturbative (non-analytic) contributions in the strong coupling constant $\alpha_s$, which were calculated using the resurgence framework of Refs~\cite{Bersini:2019axn,Maiezza:2019dht}.
 These non-analytic contributions become dominant for $\alpha_s\sim1$.
-The non-perturbative electro-weak corrections are sub-leading since the numerical values of the electromagnetic and weak couplings remain small at the muon mass-energy scale.
+The nonperturbative electro-weak corrections are sub-leading since the numerical values of the electromagnetic and weak couplings remain small at the muon mass-energy scale.